Help is a click away.

 Q. Where do I get information about the property?

-A. Homesale.plus tries to provide detailed property information for every property it auctions - from a licensed real estate inspector, the public record, a preliminary title report, detailed neighborhood and school reports - plus photographs and more.
-The Contract of Sale is also available.
+A. Homesale.plus tries to provide detailed property information for every property it auctions.
 Of course, buyers are responsible for conducting their own due diligence, but homesale.plus helps make this process as simple and streamlined as possible.

 Q. Can I visit the property before the auction?